 Winchester Public Schools, JHHS and Laurel Ridge Community College are working collaboratively to expand opportunities that would enable students to complete an associate's degree or general education certificate concurrently with a high school diploma.
 Additional information is available through the JHHS Counseling Department.
-John Handley High School offers over 20 dual-enrollment courses (core area, career and technical, and AP) during the 2022-2023 school year.
 Dual enrollment offerings may vary from year to year.
-Projected dual enrollment courses for the 2022-2023 school year are noted as such within the department course descriptions and are subject to change based on the credentials of teaching staff.
+Projected dual enrollment courses for the upcoming school year are noted as such within the department course descriptions and are subject to change based on the credentials of teaching staff.